 This is a hot topic and even though people have used store bought chest rubs for years, that does not mean they are safe to use.
 It is all about reducing risk and why take a risk using products such as these when there are just as effective and safer options?
-Yes, many of these products are marketed as safe for little ones & they even makes “baby” versions, (and there are many different brands that sell these type of things.), and they feel that the products are safe, so each one after learning the facts will have to decide what is best for their family.
+Yes, many of these products are marketed as safe for little ones & they even make “baby” versions, (and there are many different brands that sell these type of things.), and they feel that the products are safe, so each one, after learning the facts, will have to decide what is best & safest for their family.

 Many of these types of products contain essential oils such as eucalyptus and/or peppermint and contain high levels of menthol and/or camphor which is great for reducing chest congestion and clearing nasal passages for older children and adults, but can be dangerous to use around small children.
 Even if these are “fragrance” oils instead of essential oils, the menthol scent can cause adverse reactions and cause breathing to become shallow and labored in little ones.

 The reason behind this is that menthol and other similar substances can stimulate the cold receptors in the lungs which causes respiration to become more restricted.
 Think about going outside during bitterly cold weather and taking a deep breath of that icy cold air.
 It makes it hard to breathe and can even be a bit painful.
 In an older child or adult our bodies can better handle this response, but in a young child or baby, their response to something like this is often going to be more severe due to the fact that they are still developing.